-SAN FRANCISCO -- Cisco Systems Inc. this week will unveil a refreshed enterprise security strategy that emphasizes the importance of contextual security to ward off threats and prevent data leaks
+SAN FRANCISCO -- Cisco Systems Inc. this week will unveil a refreshed enterprise security strategy that emphasizes the importance of contextual security to ward off threats and prevent data leaks in a variety of emerging technologies, like the iPad, virtualized servers and cloud computing.

 You have to play to your strengths.
 For us, that's our presence on the endpoint.
 We have more than 150 million endpoint client VPN solutions deployed.